Valentin-Spaciuk/registration-filler/README.md

 # Registration Auto Filler

 ## About the Project
+An extension for google chrome to fill the forms in a easier and faster way.

 ## Installation
 To use the Chrome extension, please follow the steps below: